-The CSULB Innovation Challenge is a great opportunity to develop your business, leadership, and analytical skills, as well as make connections and meet people with similar interests.
-To enter, you need to submit a letter of intent.
+The Sunstone Innovation Challenge at CSULB is a great opportunity to develop your business, leadership, and analytical skills, as well as make connections and meet people with similar interests.
+To enter and compete, you need to submit a Letter of Intent.
 See below for details.

 What are we looking for?